Ashrulez/alx-pre_course/README.md

-ALX is the best school evr.
+ALX is the best school ever.